Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 Official NCLEX-RN Prep Materials

-The NCSBN provides a wealth of official preparation materials, including the NCLEX Candidate Bulletin and NCLEX practice tests and exams.
+The NCSBN provides a wealth of official preparation materials, including the NCLEX Candidate Bulletin and NCLEX practice test questions.
 These resources are directly aligned with the test plan, making them a reliable foundation for your studies.
+Find official sample exams at NCSBN.org.

 Study Groups and Peer Support